rackerlabs/support-how-to/content/cloud-servers/linux-server-security-best-practices.md

 `iptables-save` command.

 -   Fedora, Red Hat Enterprise Linux, and CentOS: `/etc/sysconfig/iptables`
--   Ubuntu and Debian: `/etc/iptables.rules`
+-   Ubuntu operating system and Debian: `/etc/iptables.rules`

 You can save the following example `iptables` ruleset in the appropriate location for your distribution.
 Change the rule for port `9001` to use the